brontosaurusrex/brontosaurusrex.github.io/_posts/2018-03-19-nvidia-hw-hevc-support.md

     HEVC_MAIN_444                  --- not supported ---

 which would mean no 10bit 4:2:2 HEVC I guess. edit: Or perhaps vdpau doesn't support 10bit.

+edit2: About mpv: On linux (nvidia) one would generally want nvdec-copy and with intel/amd vaapi-copy (JEEB).